 E. Ties:

 1. In case of ties, including time penalty, the rider with the lowest number of points on observation will win.
 If still tied, the competitor with the most cleans, and then ones, twos or threes will win.
-If still tied, then the system of farthest cleans; ones, twos, or threes will be used.
-If still tied, the rider with the fastest overall time will win.
-At the discretion of the Trails Master a ride off of an upper class section maybe used as a tie breaker.
+If still tied, at the discretion of the Trails Master, a ride off of an upper class section maybe used as a tie breaker or if determination of the first point taken can be made then that may be used to break the tie.

 F. Time Limit:

 1. The time limit for all events will be determined by the event official based on attendance and course length.
-Penalty points will be added for arrival at the finish check after scheduled time at the rate of 0.5 points per minute.
-Any rider turning in his scorecard later than 30 minutes after his/her scheduled time shall be disqualified.
+Penalty points will be added at the rate of 0.5 points per minute for score cards turned in after the time limit expires.
+Any rider turning in his scorecard later than 15 minutes after his/her scheduled time shall be disqualified.

-2. Official time must be kept by a digital clock, so that a rider s finish time includes all of the finishing minute.
+2. Official time must be kept by a clock visible to the riders.
 The riders finishing times shall be marked on their scorecards by an official at the final time control.
 To obtain the final score, points lost on time and points lost on observation are added.

 OFFICIALS: